NagelDylan/Acronymize/README.md

 ### Frontend Deployment

-The frontend is deployed to the custom domain **acronymize.fun**.
+The frontend is deployed to the custom domain **acronymize.nagelbros.com**.
 See `frontend/README.md` for deployment instructions.

 ### Backend Deployment